0xsimao/audits/README.md

 Also known as 0x73696d616f, which is the hexadecimal form of "Simao".
 I am a former Aerospace Engineer who transitioned into Web3.
 I approach my work with great care and responsibility, striving to achieve the highest level of coverage in every audit I undertake.

-I'm [Lead Senior Watson](https://audits.sherlock.xyz/watson/0x73696d616f) on [Sherlock](https://www.sherlock.xyz/), being ranked 3rd in the [leaderboard](https://audits.sherlock.xyz/leaderboards), top ranked in [Cantina](https://cantina.xyz/leaderboard) and [Code4rena](https://code4rena.com/).
+I'm [Lead Senior Watson](https://audits.sherlock.xyz/watson/0x73696d616f) on [Sherlock](https://www.sherlock.xyz/), top ranked in [Cantina](https://cantina.xyz/leaderboard) and [Code4rena](https://code4rena.com/).
 I am part of [Blackthorn](https://www.blackthorn.xyz/), a top tier auditing firm and Head Of Security at [Three Sigma](https://threesigma.xyz/).
 I have placed in the top3 in over 20 public audits and have led more than 30 private audits.

 For private audits or collaborations, feel free to reach out to me via **X** ([@0xSimao](https://x.com/0xSimao)), **Telegram** (@SimaoAmaro) or **Discord** (0x73696d616f).